-Dravet syndrome is a rare and severe type of epilepsy.
-First appearing in early infancy, it is characterized by frequent and treatment-resistant seizures, which can be triggered by warm weather, fevers, or sunlight.
+First appearing in early infancy, usually in the first year of life, Dravet is characterized by such seizures, which can be triggered by warm weather, fevers, or sunlight.

-These seizures are usually long in duration (30 minutes or more) and highly resistant to many existing medications and treatments for epilepsy.
+These seizures usually are long in duration — often more than 5 minutes — and highly resistant to many existing medications and treatments for epilepsy.

 Seizure types in Dravet syndrome

-Seizure types caused by Dravet syndrome are usually tonic-clonic (also called convulsive) involving muscle jerks or other body movements.
-They may be whole-body convulsive seizures, such as grand mal seizures, or can be hemiclonic seizures that affect only one side of the body.
+Seizure types caused by Dravet syndrome usually are tonic-clonic — also called convulsive — involving muscle jerks or other body movements.
+They may be whole-body convulsive seizures, such as grand mal seizures, or hemiclonic, which affect only one side of the body.

-Developmental delays are common, as are abnormal electroencephalogram (EEG) readings, especially in the child’s second year of life.
+Developmental delays are common, as are abnormal electroencephalogram (EEG) readings, especially in the child’s second and third years of life.

 Dravet syndrome outcomes

 Due to seizures, some individuals may be at a higher risk for SUDEP, or sudden unexpected death in epilepsy.
 This may occur in up to 1% of people with Dravet each year, and more so in those with poorly controlled seizures.